-For the Schrader valves it worked flawlessly, and easy to get on and off, and stayed put while it was on.
+For the Schrader valves, it worked flawlessly, was easy to get on and off, and stayed put while it was on.

-For the Presta valves it was just as easy to get on, and stayed on, but it was a bit harder to get it off the Presta valve after the handle was opened and I occasionally lost some air and had to recheck.
+For the Presta valves, it was just as easy to get on and stay on, but it was a bit harder to get it off the Presta valve after the handle was opened and I occasionally lost some air and had to recheck.
 After a week I learned the problem – I was pushing the head too far onto the Presta valve – and this kind of depended on the size of the valve stem.
-On shorter ones it wasn’t a problem but on larger ones I was pushing it way too far onto the valve stem – physically pushing it down as far as it would go.
-This was counterproductive and unnecessary so once I learned that all that I needed to do was set it onto the valve and press the handle to tighten it it came off perfectly and without any appreciable loss of air.
+On shorter ones, it wasn’t a problem but on larger ones I was pushing it way too far onto the valve stem – physically pushing it down as far as it would go.
+This was counterproductive and unnecessary so once I learned that all that I needed to do was set it onto the valve and press the handle to tighten it, it came off perfectly and without any appreciable loss of air.
 Over time the tightness of pushing it on too far has lessened and I don’t have to think about how far I am pressing it on.
-My guess is this was just a little idiosyncrasies of the manufacturing process and probably doesn’t happen normally on this model.
+My guess is this was just a little idiosyncrasy of the manufacturing process and probably doesn’t happen normally on this model.

-I also tested the metal needle inflator on a football and the plastic needler sort of thing on a Yoga ball and it worked just fine.
+I also tested the metal needle inflator on a football and the plastic needle sort of thing on a Yoga ball and it worked just fine.

 The handle shaft is long and the tube is about the same size as other pumps but it seems to be very well sealed with a high volume of air being pumped through for each push of the handle.
 Some pumps feel almost as if you are losing a little pressure and with this there doesn’t seem to be any of that.